Keep up on the latest KTA news by reading our press releases below.

 Contracts awarded on two upcoming construction projects

-Construction details will be available soon on www.ksturnpike.com with impacts to traffic posted on www.kandrive.org.
+Construction details will be available closer to the start date on http://www.ksturnpike.com with impacts to traffic posted on http://www.kandrive.org/.
 Construction updates on this and other projects are published monthly in KTA’s electronic newsletter.
 Sign up to receive the newsletter using the form located at the bottom of any page on www.ksturnpike.com.